midzer/beerbase/content/breweries/aass-brewery/bock-beer.md

 srm: 0
 upc: 0
 ---
-The Aass Bock is a dark \lager\" also produced in accordance with the \"Purity law\".
+The Aass Bock is a dark lager" also produced in accordance with the "Purity law".

 The malted barely is produced in the Scandinavian countries.
 It is a combination of bayer-